games24x7-opensource/starlink-ota/api/README.md

 ## OAuth apps

 CodePush uses GitHub and Microsoft as identity providers, so for authentication purposes, you need to have an OAuth App registration for CodePush.
-Client id and client secret created during registration should be provided to the CodePush server in environment variables.
+Client id and client secret created during registration should be provided to the Starlink Server in environment variables.
 Below are instructions on how to create OAuth App registrations.

 ### GitHub